cern-eos/eos/doc/quickstart/client/configure.rst

    export EOS_HOME="<home dir in eos space>"

-For example for MGM at eos-head-iep-grid.saske.sk and home directory in eos for mvala user /eos/saske.sk/users/m/mvala
+For example for MGM at eosfoo.ch and home directory in EOS for user bar /eos/foo/users/b/bar/

 .. code-block:: text

-   export EOS_MGM_URL="root://eos-head-iep-grid.saske.sk"
+   export EOS_MGM_URL="root://eosfoo.ch"
-   export EOS_HOME="/eos/saske.sk/users/m/mvala"
+   export EOS_HOME="/eos/foo/users/b/bar/"

-and now we can run eos
+and now we can invoce the CLI

 .. code-block:: text

-   mvala@lx001.saske.sk ~ $ eos
+   me@myhost.ch ~ $ eos
    # ---------------------------------------------------------------------------
-   # EOS  Copyright (C) 2011 CERN/Switzerland
+   # EOS  Copyright (C) 2018 CERN/Switzerland
    # This program comes with ABSOLUTELY NO WARRANTY; for details type `license'.
    # This is free software, and you are welcome to redistribute it
    # under certain conditions; type `license' for details.
    # ---------------------------------------------------------------------------
-   EOS_INSTANCE=eossaske.sk
+   EOS_INSTANCE=eosfoo.ch
-   EOS_SERVER_VERSION=0.2.29 EOS_SERVER_RELEASE=1
+   EOS_SERVER_VERSION=4.2.18 EOS_SERVER_RELEASE=1
-   EOS_CLIENT_VERSION=0.2.29 EOS_CLIENT_RELEASE=3
+   EOS_CLIENT_VERSION=4.2.18 EOS_CLIENT_RELEASE=3
-   EOS Console [root://eos-head-iep-grid.saske.sk] |/> cd
+   EOS Console [root://eosfoo.ch] |/> cd
-   EOS Console [root://eos-head-iep-grid.saske.sk] |/eos/saske.sk/users/m/mvala/>
+   EOS Console [root://eosfoo.ch] |/eos/foo/users/b/bar/>

-And now you are ready to use any command in eos for example find all files in /eos/saske.sk/users/m/mvala/ dir
+And now you are ready to use any command in EOS.
+E.G.  find all files under the /eos/foo/users/b/bar/ directory

 .. code-block:: text

-   EOS Console [root://eos-head-iep-grid.saske.sk] |/> find -f /eos/saske.sk/users/m/mvala/
+   EOS Console [root://eosfoo.ch] |/> find -f /eos/foo/users/b/bar/
-   /eos/saske.sk/users/m/mvala/test.txt
+   /eos/foo/users/b/bar/test.txt

-You can also mount as FUSE mount for eos-head-iep-grid.saske.sk.
-First you need to install eos-fuse and edit /etc/sysconfig/eos on client machine
+You can also mount EOS using FUSE mount from eosfoo.ch.
+First you need to install the eos-fuse RPM and edit /etc/sysconfig/eos on your client machine

 .. note::